Last updated 22 October 2012

 Work Based Learning Pilot evaluation report

-The SRA has published an inital evaluation report on the results of a two-year pilot to look at different ways of assessing competence in qualifying as a solicitor at the training contract stage.
+The SRA has published an initial evaluation report on the results of a two-year pilot to look at different ways of assessing competence in qualifying as a solicitor at the training contract stage.

 The Middlesex Evaluation Report, produced by The Institute for Work Based Learning at Middlesex University, found the pilot had been successful in its approach to assuring quality.
 It made a number of recommendations for a more robust and integrated set of outcomes to assess trainees' competence.

 Key recommendations from the report include: